 1. Google – search for “drum lessons in <wherever you live>”

-2. Use a tutor directory such as www.drumteachers.co.uk
+2. Use a tutor directory – Google “drum teacher directory”

 But with that all said, there are still plenty reasons to use online resources and I wouldn’t have put this site together if I didn’t truly believe that.
 Proximity is a major factor – especially in certain parts of the world where drum teachers just don’t exist.
-Lifestyle is another major factor – whether you’ve got a young family, a busy job or just spend far too much time doing other stuff, there are many reasons face-to-face lessons might just not work for you.
+Lifestyle is another major factor – whether you’ve got a young family, a busy job or just spend far too much time doing other stuff, there are many reasons face-to-face lessons might not work for you.
 Hopefully this will have inspired you to get those lessons when the time is right and for the moment you can tap away safe in the knowledge that there has NEVER been a better time to learn!
+If you do want to play drums and can’t get sorted with face-to-face lessons our Drum 101 course is a great starting point.
+Best of luck on your drumming journey!